eliza370/AI_Agile_Practice/README.md

 ## Who This Is For

-- Agile coaches and Scrum Masters who want to do more with the data their teams already produce
+- Agile coaches who want to do more with the data their teams already produce
 - Practitioners curious about AI-assisted facilitation who want a grounded starting point, not hype
 - Hiring managers evaluating whether a candidate actually uses these tools or just talks about them